-RAMM’s social history collection reveals the lives of the people who have lived and worked in the city from the 17th century.
-The collection is very varied, and includes over 7,500 objects and paper items from domestic, industrial and social life.
+RAMM’s social history collection tells the stories of the people who have lived and worked in Exeter since the 17th century.
+Our collection is very varied, and includes over 7,500 objects from domestic, industrial and social life.

 Highlights of the Social History collection

-- Civil war armour and weapons from the Rougemont Castle Armoury.
-Many of these pieces were bought during two great panics in Exeter’s history: the threat of the Spanish Armada 1588 and the Civil War in the 1640s.
-They were to be used by soldiers to defend Exeter.
+• Armour and Weapons from the Rougemont Castle Armoury: designed for soldiers to defend Exeter from invasion.
+Most of these pieces come from the two ‘great panics’ in Exeter’s history: the threat of the Spanish Armada in 1588 and the Civil War in the 1640s.

 Research and explore